 While there are plenty of other roasteries out there that can make a smoother cup of coffee, McDonald’s provides consistent quality day in and day out, making it not just a go-to place for breakfast, but a great place for the morning joe as well.
 It’s not the best coffee out there by a longshot, but it’s good quality and easy drinking with nutty and chocolate notes.
 In addition to the smoothness, one of the best things about Arabica beans is that they can be less acidic than Robusta.
 This is important for some people, especially if they are prone to stomach issues.
 If you’re eating some heavier food as you would find at McDonald’s (it’s no secret that it isn’t exactly healthy), you don’t need your cup of coffee to push you over the edge into indigestion.
 Sip away and enjoy.

 What is McDonald’s Most Popular Coffee?

-Drip coffee at McDonald’s is by far their most popular beverage- they sell about 500 million cups a day in the United States alone.
+Drip coffee at McDonald’s is by far their most popular beverage- according to the Chicago Tribune, they sell about 500 million cups per year.
 Though drip coffee is the most popular in sales, the Mocha and Caramel Frappes are also extremely popular.
 Although they are popular for an afternoon sweet, they might not make the best choice for your morning coffee since they are not made with brewed coffee or espresso.
 Instead, McDonald’s uses a coffee extract to flavor their frappes.

 Can You Buy McDonald’s Coffee?